Key Heathrow Airport information

 How to travel by Tube from Heathrow Airport to central London

 The Piccadilly line connects Heathrow Airport to central London and the rest of the London Underground network.
-Taking the Tube is cheaper than riding the Heathrow Express or TfL Rail, but it takes longer.
+Taking the Tube is cheaper than riding the Heathrow Express or the Elizabeth line, but it takes longer.

 The journey time to Piccadilly Circus is about 50 minutes.
 Heathrow Airport has three Tube stations, serving Terminals 2 and 3, Terminal 4 and Terminal 5.
 London Underground services leave Heathrow every few minutes from approximately 5.10am to 11.40pm.